Viking-VoIP/full-voip-on-k8s/README.md

 # Services out of the box

 - User-to-user calling:
-  When a registered user calls another local user, the call always goes to the B2BUA so that the RTP in anchored there.
+  When a registered user calls another local user, the call always goes to the B2BUA so that the RTP is anchored there.
 The call is then forwarded to the proxy, who then does the actual location lookup and forward to the B-user.
 - User-to-termination provider:
   I'll provide a variable on dev.vars.json so that you can do outbound termination.
 - Voicemail: